zhutaorun/ScriptableRenderPipeline/Pages/NodeLibrary/Nodes/Reciprocal-Node.md

 ## Description

-Returns the result of dividing 1 by the input *In*.
-This can be calculated by a fast approximation on Shader Model 5 by setting *Method* to *Fast*.
+Returns the result of dividing 1 by the input **In**.
+This can be calculated by a fast approximation on Shader Model 5 by setting **Method** to Fast.

 ## Ports